Proposed Major League Baseball franchises in Portland, Oregon: Public opinion

-The Oregon Sports Authority cited a poll taken by Grove Insight in March 2003 in their official proposal that stated that over half of Oregon residents claimed that they would attend an MLB game each season.
-Furthermore, the poll also stated that 60 percent of Multnomah County residents would be "likely" to attend a game and 41 percent would be "very likely".
+The Oregon Sports Authority cited a poll taken by Grove Insight in March 2003 in its official proposal that stated that more than half of Oregon residents said they would attend an MLB game each season.
+Furthermore, the poll also stated that 60 percent of Multnomah County residents would be "likely" to attend a game and 41 percent would be "very likely."